CZhouLab/BAMBI/README.md

 ## Introduction

 BAMBI (Biostatistics and Artificial-Intelligence integrated methods for Biomarker detection), to identify coding and non-coding RNA biomarkers for diagnosis and prognosis.
-BAMBI is a comprehensive RNA biomarker detection pipeline which can directly process RNA-seq data or microarray data without pre-processing and manual imputation.
+BAMBI is a comprehensive RNA biomarker detection pipeline which can directly process RNA-seq data or microarray data without additional pre-processing and manual imputation.
 Compared to other methods, BAMBI can identify a small number of RNA biomarkers while still have a higher prediction performance than other methods.
-Thus, the putative biomarkers identified by BAMBI would have more easily adapted in clinical practice.
+Thus, the putative biomarkers identified by BAMBI would be more easily adapted to clinical practice.

 Authors: Peng Zhou (peng.zhou@umassmed.edu), Chan Zhou (chan.zhou@umassmed.edu)